ceri-num/uv-larm/tuto-kick-off/simulation.md

 Exercise: modify this launch file so that `rviz` loads a saved configuration file when it starts.
 This configuration file should add the laser data, ...

-## Move the simulated robot using your code

-In the previous `tuto_move`, you worked `tuto_move.py` that makes the real robot moving.
-Without modifying this script, launch it to make the simulated robot move.